Host Response Biomarker of Sepsis Risk

 Diagnostic uncertainty is a major challenge for patients presenting to emergency department (ED) with low number of signs and symptoms.
-What if an enhanced CBC was a way to help in early identification of severity of infection and risk of sepsis?
+What if an enhanced CBC was a way to help in early identification of risk of infection and sepsis?

 Hematological Biomarker in the Emergency Department

 Monocyte Distribution Width (MDW) is a measure of increased morphological variability of monocytes in response to bacterial, viral or fungal infections.
-The quantitative analysis of MDW has received regulatory-clearance as an aid in identifying severity of infection and risk of sepsis in adult patients in the ED.
+The quantitative analysis of MDW has received regulatory-clearance as an aid in identifying risk of severe infection and sepsis in adult patients in the ED.

-Considered with other signs and symptoms, the value of MDW helps differentiate sepsis from non-septic presentations, including non-infectious systemic inflammatory response.4 This parameter is available early in patient assessment as part of a complete blood count with differential test (CBC-diff) on the DxH 900 and DxH 690T hematology analyzers*, with no impact to workflow.
+Considered with other signs and symptoms, the value of MDW helps differentiate sepsis from non-septic presentations, including non-infectious systemic inflammatory response.4 This parameter is available early in patient assessment as part of a complete blood count with differential test (CBC-diff), with no impact to workflow.

 What Makes Monocyte Distribution Width Unique?

-MDW, proprietary to Beckman Coulter analyzers, is the only FDA-cleared hematological biomarker that helps to establish severity of infection and risk of sepsis in adult patients in the ED.
+MDW is the only regulatory-cleared hematological biomarker that helps to establish risk of severe infection and sepsis in adult ED patients.

 Reduce Dx Uncertainty